 Lots of us enjoy trying something fresh for the New Year.
 And since many of you have been buzzing about going gluten-free, we thought we’d explore it further.
 If you feel like you don’t understand all the fuss, you are not alone.
 With so much media attention, going gluten-free is quickly becoming a fad diet that people are just latching onto.
 Many people believe that if they just switched to gluten-free foods, they will lose weight.

 Why this sudden increase in gluten intolerance?
 It is likely due to the genetic modification of wheat and other grains recently introduced in our agriculture and diet.
-Almost all wheat flour in America has been genetically modified to have a much higher gluten content than ever before, making our breads doughy and fluffy.
-The down side of all this gooey dough is that many of us who may have a minor sensitivity to gluten are reacting much more intensely than before.
+Almost all wheat flour in America has been genetically modified to have a much higher gluten content than ever before, making our loaves of bread doughy and fluffy.
+The downside of all this gooey dough is that many of us who may have a minor sensitivity to gluten are reacting much more intensely than before.

-Some tips to follow when adapting a gluten-free lifestyle:
+Some tips to follow when adopting a gluten-free lifestyle:

 - Avoid any product made with wheat, barley, rye, kamut or oats (bread, pasta, crackers, cereal, pastries, cookies, pretzels, flour tortillas, pie crusts, etc.)